sassbookai/api-docs/headliner/apidoc.md

     __`target=[string]`__

     The target length of generated headlines.
 Four 'named' length values are currently supported.
-Note that this is a suggestion and not all generated headlines will necessarily honor the the length.
+Note that this is a suggestion and not all generated headlines will necessarily honor the length.

     From shortest to longest, they are: